Architecture & Standards Use Details

 - Requirements - Needs trace to requirements, which are associated with functional objects.
 Functional objects are included in the physical objects in each service package.
 Once the project architecture is complete, functional requirements associated with all services can be extracted through SET-IT.

 As projects are completed, the state of elements in the regional architecture should change from "planned" to "existing."
 Additionally, once a project succeeds, the SET-IT artifacts that drove its design should be available for other, similar projects, which in the long run should improve interoperability and speed of deployment.
+This content should be made available to other projects in the region or even to other deployers in other regions.
+This should also be fed back to the regional architect to maintain the regional architecture to support the next set of projects.